brettrbarker/eclinux.org/eclinux.org/content/blog/notes-july-2023.md

 	* Immutable Operating Systems - [Fedora Silverblue](https://fedoraproject.org/silverblue/) and [Ubuntu Core](https://ubuntu.com/core)
 	* Discussions on AI - ChatGPT and Github Copilot
 	* Getting data from a card key reader into a database.
 Using Github Co-pilot to see if it would write the script for us to collect data into a database.
 (Looks pretty darn good)
+	* Where Brett gets some of his crazy ideas: podcasts from [Jupiter Broadcasting](https://www.jupiterbroadcasting.com/) including Linux Unplugged and Self-Hosted.

 Overall, great discussions tonight.
 Thank you all for coming!
 See you next month.